 Cognitive Biases in Business Decision Making

 Our brains are wired with cognitive shortcuts that helped our ancestors survive but can lead to systematic errors in modern business decision making.
 Understanding these biases is the first step to making more rational, effective decisions.
+This is where decision frameworks become essential.

 In today's complex business environment, leaders face countless decisions daily.
 Yet research consistently shows that even the most experienced executives fall prey to cognitive biases—systematic patterns of deviation from rational judgment that can significantly impact business outcomes.
+This is why mindful leadership matters.

 Common Cognitive Biases in Business